astyonax/TelegramPiBot/README.md

 * Register the bot on the BotFather (see telegram docs)
 * Write the token in the config directory $HOME/.config/G3POBOT/token and your telegram id in the code
 * modify /etc/rc.local of your server to execute the bot (eg. as: `sudo python /fullpath-to-script.py`)

+## Code doc

+* The class `Commands` is a context manager that receives the bot instance and configuration file.
+* The class behaves also as a function that process the received messages.
+* The  `*command* ?` feature is based on the functions docstrings.
+* The messages are processed by the `__call__` method that forward the content to the correct command.

+**This is the first version and the code is quite messy.**
+Especially the part in the main.